-There are others who have died of cancer and will be in my heart while I ride, and whose names will be on a card taped to my handlebar, among them Aunt Sarah and Uncle Mike Halliday; Russ Pry, Summit County Executive, who in addition to being a champion of Health and Human Services was a genuinely great guy; Jim, Fred, and Bill (husbands of BFGoodrich friends Dee, Vicki, and Deniece); Harvey (Cranford High classmate); and Lee.
-And there are people like Richard, David, Kathy, and Judty who are in remission; Dale, Liz, Elizabeth, and Karin, who are long-term survivors; Gary, Ramona, and Theresa, who have been in treatment for the past year or so; and John, Mary, Nick, Jennifer, Lynn, Katie, Jim, and Betty, who were just diagnosed, in whose honor I will be riding as well.
+There are others who have died of cancer and will be in my heart while I ride, and whose names will be on a card taped to my handlebar, among them Aunt Sarah and Uncle Mike Halliday; Russ Pry, Summit County Executive, who in addition to being a champion of Health and Human Services was a genuinely great guy; Jim, Fred, and Bill (husbands of BFGoodrich friends Dee, Vicki, and Deniece); Harvey (Cranford High classmate); Tom; Lee; and Sister Dorothy.
+And there are people like Richard, David, Kathy, and Judy who are in remission; Dale, Liz, Elizabeth, and Karin, who are long-term survivors; Gary, Ramona, and Theresa, who have been in treatment for the past year or so; and John, Mary, Nick, Jennifer, Lynn, Katie, Jim, Betty, David, and John, who were just diagnosed, in whose honor I will be riding as well.
 I am also riding with gratitude that my melanoma was found in 2015 and treated early.